Sign Up Free

 How This Shapes What You Need to Learn

 Ethereum's ten-year evolution from a bare developer prototype to a rollup-centric settlement layer is one of the most complex ongoing engineering projects in the technology sector.
-And it is nowhere near finished.
 Two more major upgrades are planned for 2026 alone, with research tracks extending years beyond that.
+The pace is not slowing down.

-For anyone trying to understand cryptocurrency seriously, Ethereum's upgrade history is not optional reading.
-It is the context that makes everything else make sense: why Layer 2 networks exist, why gas fees behave the way they do, why staking works the way it works, and why Ethereum's economic model keeps changing.
-Without that context, you are left making decisions based on headlines and price charts instead of understanding what is actually happening at the protocol level.
+For anyone trying to understand cryptocurrency seriously, this upgrade history is the context that makes everything else make sense: why Layer 2 networks exist, why gas fees behave the way they do, why staking works the way it works, and why Ethereum's economic model keeps changing.
+Blockready's Module 3 (Ethereum) covers each major upgrade phase with interactive timelines, knowledge checks, and mechanism breakdowns that connect the technical changes to their real-world consequences, going deeper than any single article can.
+Without that deeper context, you are left reacting to headlines instead of understanding what is actually changing at the protocol level.

 See How Ethereum Fits Into the Full Picture

 Ethereum's upgrades are just one thread in a much larger story.
-Download the full Blockready syllabus to see how 13 modules and 150+ lessons connect blockchain architecture, consensus mechanisms, token economics, DeFi, and market structure into one clear framework.
+Download the full Blockready syllabus to see how 13 modules connect blockchain architecture, consensus mechanisms, token economics, and market structure into one clear framework.

 Download the Syllabus